DariaKurszewska/migration-blog-platform/README.md

 - **Functional Testing:** Verified core functionalities such as navigation, menus, and dynamic content.
 - **Error Handling:** Tested the site’s response to invalid data (without submitting real data), including edge case validation in form fields.
-- **Responsiveness Testing:** Ensured the website adapts correctly to different screen sizes and devices, using BrowserStack and physical devices:
+- **Responsiveness Testing:** Ensured the website adapts correctly to different screen sizes and devices, using BrowserStack and mobile devices:
   - **Smartphone:** Samsung SM-S901B/DS (Android 14, OneUI 6.1) with Google Chrome v132.0.6834.165.
   - **Tablet:** Samsung SM-X210 (Android 14, OneUI 6.1) with Google Chrome v133.0.6943.49.
   - A discovered usability issue with responsiveness was linked to another usability issue: a full Google Forms URL in the content caused unwanted horizontal scrolling and incorrect popup positioning on mobile.
 Hiding the URL will resolve this issue.